damitasalmon/field-notes/docs/git-portable.md

 ![Sync Setting](assets/images/git-portable/git-portable_004.jpg)

 Add the path to the git binary, save and reload the extension.
+Don't forget to escape the backslash character and omit the "exe" extension.

 ![Settings.json](assets/images/git-portable/git-portable_005.jpg)